C-Stores Offer More Than Convenience

 Key facts about convenience stores and how they serve time-pressed consumers.

-Convenience stores offer speed of service to time-starved consumers who want to get in and out of the store quickly.
-These shoppers recognize this channel of trade for its convenient locations, extended hours of operation, one-stop shopping, grab-and-go foodservice, variety of merchandise and fast transactions.
-Here's more interesting facts about this dynamic industry:
+Convenience stores offer speed of service to customers who want to get in and out of the store quickly.
+These shoppers recognize this channel of trade for its convenient locations, refueling, extended hours of operation, one-stop shopping, grab-and-go foodservice, variety of merchandise and fast transactions.
+Here's more facts about this dynamic industry:

 • Self-serve is a part of most convenience stores' fueling operations.
 The first self-serve gas station was opened by Hoosier Petroleum Co. in 1930, but was closed by the fire marshal for being a fire hazard.
 Frank Ulrich reintroduced the idea in 1947 at the corner of Jilson and Atlantic in Los Angeles.
 Modern self-serve began in 1964 with the introduction of remote fueling; an attendant was no longer required to reset the pumps after each transaction.
 Today, self-serve is still prohibited in New Jersey.